Artchibald/wtw_css/README.md

-# legality of Base64 web rights?
+## legality of Base64 web rights?

-# What do we use for caps?
+## What do we use for caps?
 Arial?

-# If anything looks really wrong please let me know, I will write the amend down
+## If anything looks really wrong please let me know, I will write the amend down

-# Home mouse icon doesnt do anyhting, take it out?
+## Home mouse icon doesnt do anyhting, took it out

+## Banner image css solution?

 # watch scss task

  node-sass -w sass/ -o css/

+chase up hosting image

 AMENDS: